msword2image/msword2image-php/README.md

 Example conversion: From [demo.docx](http://msword2image.com/docs/demo.docx) to [output.png](http://msword2image.com/docs/demoOutput.png).

-Note that you can try this out by visting [msword2image.com](http://msword2image.com) and click "Want to convert just one?"
+Note that you can try this out by visting [msword2image.com](http://msword2image.com) and clicking "Want to convert just one?"

 ## Installation